ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_array.rst

         def shape(self):
             return ivy.Shape(self._shape)

-We can see that the :class:`ivy.Array` class is a simple wrapper around an :class:`ivy.NativeArray` class (such as  :code:`np.ndarray`, :code:`torch.Tensor` etc), stored in the :code:`self._data` attribute.
+We can see that the :class:`ivy.Array` class is a simple wrapper around an :class:`ivy.NativeArray` class (such as  :class:`np.ndarray`, :class:`torch.Tensor` etc), stored in the :code:`self._data` attribute.

 This all makes sense, but the first question you might ask is, why do we need a dedicated :class:`ivy.Array` class at all?

-Can't we just operate with the native arrays directly such as  :code:`np.ndarray`, :code:`torch.Tensor` etc. when calling ivy methods?
+Can't we just operate with the native arrays directly such as  :class:`np.ndarray`, :class:`torch.Tensor` etc. when calling ivy methods?

 This is a great question, and has a couple of answers with varying importance.
 Perhaps the most important motivation for having a dedicated :class:`ivy.Array` class is the unification of array operators,